themaplelab/swan/readme.md

 #### Standalone executable

 The standalone C++ program is the current method of running the framework.
-Once SWAN is built, the executable can be found in `{swift-wala/dir/}/com.ibm.wala.cast.swift/swift-wala-translator/build/external-build/swiftWala/linux_x86-64/bin` (on Linux).
+Once SWAN is built, the executable `swift-wala-translator-standalone` can be found in `{SWIFT_WALA_DIR}/com.ibm.wala.cast.swift/swift-wala-translator/build/external-build/swiftWala/linux_x86-64/bin` (on Linux).

-The program takes one parameter, which is the Swift file you want to analyze.
+The program takes one parameter: the Swift file you want to analyze.
 SWAN only supports one Swift file currently.
 ```
 ./swift-wala-translator-standalone example.swift
 ```